 We pitched our tent (Marius with a Starbucks Frappuccino, Cherries and a breakfast bar) the first night in the Dungeness County Park located right on the Salish Sea.
 The Dungeness Recreation Area is known as the portal to the Dungeness Spit, the Dungeness Spit is a 5.5-mile (8.9 km) long sand spit jutting out from the northern edge of the Olympic Peninsula in northeastern Clallam County, Washington, USA, into the Strait of Juan de Fuca.

-Once you reach Hurricane Ridge the view of mount Olympus is amazing and the air is cool, it was still a hot summers day and the sun beating down on our skin.
+Once you reach Hurricane Ridge the view of Mount Olympus is amazing and the air is cool, it was still a hot summer day and the sun beating down on our skin.
 The picturesque scene gives that feeling that Heidi and Peter should be running around or that the hills will suddenly break out in the Sound of Music.

 From mountains to lakes, Washington state has the most diverse fauna and flora.
 From Port Angeles we head north and higher up into the peninsula, passing Lake Crescent approximately 17 miles west of Port Angeles you cannot help but notice the brilliant blue waters that Lake Crescent is known for and it’s exceptional clarity which is caused by a lack of nitrogen in the water which inhibits the growth of algae.